London's iconic black cabs fear for their future in the age of Uber

 “It’s the waiting for a cab at night, not knowing if they will or will not stop, and many will not take anything but cash,” said frequent Uber passenger Sunny Singh, who explained that she felt black cabs often failed to pick up people of color.
 “It becomes multiple layers of difficulty and Uber cuts past it.”

-There's also the appeal for drivers, who don't have to take lengthy courses or pass strenuous tests.
-Chip Radoslavov drove for Uber from 2016 until April this year to make ends meet as he developed his web business.
+There's also the appeal for Uber drivers, who don't have to take lengthy courses or pass strenuous tests like cabbies do.
+Chip Radoslavov drove for Uber from 2016 until April to make ends meet as he developed his web business.

 “No other job has the freedom of Uber,” said Radoslavov, who is originally from Bulgaria and runs the blog Uber Driver London.
 “If things don’t work out [with my business] I always have the Uber safe net.”

-London has seen the number of private hire drivers in the city increase by 12 percent in the last three years to more than 113,000 today.
-45,000 of them are Uber drivers.
-Private hire drivers do not need to take a specialized exam and can get their license by passing an English test, as well as background and medical checks.
+London has seen the number of private-hire drivers in the city increase by 12 percent in the last three years to more than 113,000, 45,000 of which are Uber drivers.
+Private-hire drivers do not need to take a specialized exam and can get their license by passing an English test, as well as background and medical checks.

 “This isn’t just a job, it’s a lifestyle.”